youkale/index-tts/README.md

 7. [seed-vc](https://github.com/Plachtaa/seed-vc)

 ## Contributors in Bilibili
-We sincerely thank colleagues from different levels at Bilibili, whose combined efforts made the IndexTTS series possible.
+We sincerely thank colleagues from different roles at Bilibili, whose combined efforts made the IndexTTS series possible.

-### Technical Guidance
- - **Huyang Sun** - Provided strong support for the IndexTTS project, ensuring strategic alignment and resource backing.
- - **Bin Xia** - Contributed to the review, optimization, and follow-up of technical solutions, focusing on ensuring model effectiveness.

 ### Core Authors
  - **Siyi Zhou** – Core author; in IndexTTS2, led model architecture design and training pipeline optimization, focusing on key features such as multilingual and emotional synthesis.